OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 1. The [first script](#sample-code-combine-data-from-multiple-excel-tables-into-a-single-table) combines all tables in the Excel file.
 1. The [second script](#sample-code-combine-data-from-multiple-excel-tables-in-select-worksheets-into-a-single-table) selectively gets tables within a set of worksheets.

-## Sample Excel file
+## Setup: Sample Excel file

+This workbook contains the data, objects, and formatting expected by the script.

 > [!div class="nextstepaction"]
 > [Download the sample workbook](tables-copy.xlsx)

-Add the following scripts to try the sample yourself!

 ## Sample code: Combine data from multiple Excel tables into a single table

+Add the following script to the sample workbook and try the sample yourself!

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {